Ruifang Li*, Hong Li, Sarula Yang and Xue Feng Pages 303 - 312 ( 10 )

 Conclusion: The palindromes have important influences on protein folding rates, and the repeatedly used bases in different palindromes simultaneously play a key role in influencing the protein folding rates.

-mRNA sequence, Protein folding rate, Palindrome frequency, Palindrome density
+mRNA sequence, protein folding rate, Palindrome frequency, Palindrome density, multi state proteomics, linear regression analysis.

 College of Physics and Electronic Information, Inner Mongolia Normal University, Hohhot 010022, School of Physical Science and Technology, Inner Mongolia University, Hohhot 010021, College of Physics and Electronic Information, Inner Mongolia Normal University, Hohhot 010022, College of Physics and Electronic Information, Inner Mongolia Normal University, Hohhot 010022